w3c/html-ruby/explainers/ruby-tts.md

-  Note: An actual spec could go into further details on how to arrive at a single pronunciation from multiple sources, thought this would likely need to remain informative guidance, or as "should" rather than "must" requirements.
+  Note: An actual spec could go into further details on how to arrive at a single pronunciation from multiple sources, though this would likely need to remain informative guidance, or as "should" rather than "must" requirements.

 * `auto`: the default state, assumed if the attribute is omitted.